IBM-Cloud/sql-query-clients/docs/source/sql_magic.rst

 * :meth:`.store_at_`: provides COS URL and format of data
 * :meth:`.partiton_objects_`: provides number of objects
 * :meth:`.partition_rows_`: provides number of rows per object
+* :meth:`.partition_by_`: provides the string of tuple of column names for HIVE catalog partitioning
 * :meth:`.format_`: applies transformation needed to map user-friendly time series queries into library-friendly time series queries